 In 1992, Marjorie was the first woman ever elected to Congress from Pennsylvania in her own right.
 During her term in the House, Marjorie was appointed to the Committee on Energy and Commerce, the Committee on Small Business, the Committee on Government Operations.

 In 1995, Marjorie served as the Director of the United States delegation to the United Nations Fourth World Conference on Women in Beijing.
 At the conference, 189 countries signed a Platform for Action that pledged to further the rights of women around the world.
-Inspired by these commitments, Marjorie founded Women’s Campaign International to empower women.
+Inspired by these commitments, in 1998 Marjorie founded Women’s Campaign International to empower women.
 Since then, WCI’s programs have been helping women find their voices by giving them tangible skills in political leadership, conflict mitigation, economic empowerment and civic engagement.

 Edith Hunt has spent virtually all of her 32 year career at Goldman Sachs & Co. in New York.
 During the first half of her career she held a variety of positions from commodities trader to business unit manager to Chief Administrative Officer of the Fixed Income Division.
 She spent the second half of her career dealing with critical people issues of the firm, and rose to the level of Partner, serving as Chief Operating Officer of the Human Capital Management Division.
 In this capacity she had global responsibility for all of the recruiting, training and diversity initiatives of the firm.
 This role took her to dozens of countries where Goldman Sachs has offices and she has interacted with people from dozens of backgrounds across the globe.